aiven/devportal/CONTRIBUTING.rst

 * **Reference** starts with an overview of what can be found in this section, and then usually a list of some kind.
 We use this type of article for lists of extensions, configuration parameters, and that sort of bookmark-it-for-reference type of content.
     - Example: https://developer.aiven.io/docs/products/kafka/reference/advanced-params.html

+* **Tutorial** describes a complete project for a developer to build themselves.
+It usually covers more than one product and/or 3rd party tool, presents a scenario, and enables a developer to create a working system by the end of the tutorial.
+    - Template: `Tutorial template`_

 Pull request process
 --------------------